dqmis/dl4nlp/README.md

 - **lang_from**
 - **lang_to**

-Set the language_from to the target language (e.g. Estonian) and language_to usually is English.
+Set the language_from to the target language (e.g. Estonian) and language_to which usually is English.

 Example: